NamanSudan/onyx-squashed/README.md

 # Onyx Docker Images (Squashed)

-This repository contains pre-built, squashed Docker images for the Onyx application.
+This repository contains squashed Docker images for the Onyx application along with necessary configuration files.
 These images have been exported from a working Onyx deployment and squashed into single-layer images for improved portability and efficiency.

-## Image Files
+## Docker Image Files

+The following Docker image files are included in this repository:

 - `onyx-backend-squashed.tar.gz` - The Onyx backend service (616MB)
 - `onyx-model-server-squashed.tar.gz` - The ML model server for Onyx (1.4GB)